any-docs/css/content/guides/grid_layout/common_grid_layouts/index.md

 }
 ```

-With our mobile layout in place, we can now proceed to add a {{cssxref("@media")}} query to adapt this layout for bigger screens with enough real estate to display two columns.
+With our mobile layout in place, we can now proceed to add a `@media` query to adapt this layout for bigger screens with enough real estate to display two columns.

 ```css
 @media (width >= 500px) {